- Quickstarts

 Build Command ./build.sh

-Start Command _build/prod/rel/phoenix_hello/bin/phoenix_hello start
+Start Command _build/prod/rel/phoenix_hello/bin/server

 Key Value SECRET_KEY_BASE